larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 46:06
 but what happens in March or April or May?
-Well, that all depends on how much attention 46:11 and focus one can continually bring to whatever it is they're trying to learn, so much so that agitation and a feeling of strain
+Well, that all depends on how much attention 46:11 and focus one can continually bring to whatever it is they're trying to learn, so much so that **==agitation and a feeling of strain
 46:19
-are actually required for this process of neuro-plasticity to get triggered.
+are actually required for this process of neuro-plasticity to get triggered==.**
 46:24
-But the actual rewiring occurs during periods of sleep and non-sleep deep rest.
+But **the actual ==rewiring occurs during periods of sleep and non-sleep deep rest==.**
 46:30
 There's a study published last year that's particularly relevant here that I want to share, it was not done by my laboratory, 46:37 that showed that 20 minutes of deep rest, this is not deep sleep, Accelerating Learning in Sleep
 46:42
-but essentially doing something very hard and very intense and then taking 20 minutes immediately afterwards 46:50 to deliberately turn off the deliberate focused thinking and engagement 46:55 actually accelerated neuroplasticity.
+but essentially **==doing something very hard and very intense and then taking 20 minutes immediately afterwards 46:50 to deliberately turn off the deliberate focused thinking and engagement 46:55 actually accelerated neuroplasticity==**.
 There's another study that's just incredible.
-And we're going to go into this 47:01 in a future episode of the podcast not too long from now, that showed that if people are learning a particular skill, 47:10 it could be a language skill or a motor skill, and they hear a tone just playing in the background, 47:16 and the tone is playing periodically in the background, like just a bell.
-In deep sleep, if that bell is played 47:24 learning is much faster for the thing that they were learning while they were awake.
+And we're going to go into this 47:01 in a future episode of the podcast not too long from now, that showed that **==if people are learning a particular skill,== 47:10 it could be a language skill or a motor skill, ==and they hear a tone just playing in the background, 47:16 and the tone is playing periodically in the background==, like just a bell. ==In deep sleep, if that bell is played 47:24 learning is much faster for the thing that they were learning while they were awake==**.
 It somehow cues the nervous system in sleep, 47:32 doesn't even have to be in dreaming, that something that happened in the waking phase 47:38